 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.03% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-New Lothrop is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, New Lothrop does not have a public transit system used by locals to get to and from work.

-In terms of college education, New Lothrop is nearly on par with the US average for all cities of 21.84%: 17.56% of adults 25 and older in New Lothrop have a bachelor's degree or advanced degree.
+The education level of New Lothrop citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.56% of adults 25 and older in New Lothrop have a college degree.

 The people who call New Lothrop home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Lothrop residents report their race to be White, followed by Asian.
 Important ancestries of people in New Lothrop include German, Irish, English, French, and Italian.